Hadokane/CI_PP2_HUG/README.md

 As this game is on a webpage it will be loaded "Top-Bottom" from the HTML file.

-This structure should ensure that the page is loaded quickly and that the user doesn't see an unstyled page or wait for the initial elements to load in.
+This structure should ensure that the page is loaded quickly and that the user doesn't see an unstyled page or wait for the initial elements to load.

 ---
 ## Meeting User Stories
 ---

-In this section, we shall revisit out original user & site-owner stories and examine if they have been met during the creation of this game.
+In this section, we shall revisit our original user & site-owner stories and examine if they have been met during the creation of this game.

     As a site user/game player, I want to: